 - Pupils are taught within their classrooms and the outside areas.
 Mathematics Collaboration spaces are available in each classroom, which includes, group whiteboards, manipulatives, flexible seating and technology.
 This will ensure resources are accessible and children can independently choose which one are appropriate to use.

-- The skills acquired in the maths lesson are applied across the curriculum.
+- The skills acquired in the maths lesson are applied across the curriculum where appropriate.

 - A CPA approach is utilised in all year groups, all classes have access to a range of mathematical manipulatives to support learning and understanding.
 A CPA calculation policy is followed by all year groups.

-Teachers will use the Trust’s Long-Term planning which is based on the White Rose Maths resources.
+Teachers will use the Trust’s Long-Term planning which is based on the White Rose/Power Maths resources, which are fully aligned.
 Mathematical topics will be taught in blocks so that children can master each mathematical concept and apply it across a range of contexts.

-‘Ready to progress’ objectives from the previous year group will be assessed prior to moving onto the current year group objective.
-This will be achieved through formative assessment throughout the lesson and possibly the use of White Rose assessments.
-The DfE document “Teaching Mathematics in Primary Schools” https://www.gov.uk/government/publications/teaching-mathematics-in-primary-schools will support this process, as it identifies priority areas of the primary maths National Curriculum that form the essential building blocks necessary for pupils to progress smoothly from Year 1 to Year 6.
+‘Ready to progress’ objectives from the previous year group will be used to support assessment prior to moving onto the current year group objective.
+This will be achieved through formative assessment throughout the lesson and through the use of Power Maths materials.
+The DfE document “Teaching Mathematics in Primary Schools” https://www.gov.uk/government/publications/teaching-mathematics-in-primary-schools will also support this process, as it identifies priority areas of the primary maths National Curriculum that form the essential building blocks necessary for pupils to progress smoothly from Year 1 to Year 6.
 For each of these areas, the document also identifies what it calls ‘ready-to-progress criteria’ which are the concepts children need to master before they progress to the next year group.
 NCETM progression grids may also to be used to support at this stage of planning.

 Assessment takes place at three connected levels: short-term, medium-term and long-term.
 These assessments are used to inform teaching in a continuous cycle of planning, teaching and assessment.